Preschool (Ages 3 to 5)

 PEP Intensive Needs Class (PEP INC)

-PEP INC serves children with severe communication and sensory integration needs in a structured curriculum and theme-based classes with a special educator and two paraeducators.
-Classes are three hours per day, five days per week.
+PEP INC serves children with severe communication and sensory integration needs in a structured classroom.
+A class of 6–9 students is taught by a special educator and two paraeducators in a special education setting.
+Classes meet five days a week, two-and-a-half hours per day.
 Children served in PEP INC require a highly structured environment.
-In addition to direct instruction to students, each PEP INC teacher also provides parent education to families and caregivers.
-Parent education is provided for a minimum of 45 minutes, two times per month.
-This service is provided in the home, at a childcare center or community program the student attends, or in parent and child groups such as group play dates in the community.
+In addition to direct instruction to students, some families receive parent education based on the needs of the child and determined by an IEP team.
+This service can be provided in the home, at a childcare center or community program the student attends, or in parent and child groups, such as group play dates in the community.

-PEP-Comprehensive (PEP-C) serves prekindergarten students with developmental delays in multiple areas in a special education early childhood classroom setting.
-Students attend school five days per week, for five hours each day.
-Students may have cognitive, communication, and/or social-emotional delays, yet many can navigate their environment independently [without sig physical dis].
-Students receive direct instruction in a reduced-size class taught by a special educator and two paraeducators.
-Speech-language, occupational, and physical therapists collaborate closely with the classroom instructional staff.
+Students attend for a full day, five days per week, in a special education early childhood classroom setting.
+(The hours are the same as the elementary school day.)
+Classes of 6–9 students are taught by a special educator and two paraeducators.
+Speech-language, occupational, and physical therapists collaborate closely with the classroom instructional staff, and their services are embedded into the program.
 Students follow the MCPS prekindergarten curriculum using specialized strategies, including assistive technology, frequent reinforcement, consistent routines, and other accommodations per the IEP.
-Students require significant repetition of concepts and multiple opportunities for reinforcement in order to generalize skills—a basis for the five-hour instructional day.
-Classes are located in regular elementary schools, providing opportunities for interaction with non-disabled peers and appropriate school-side events.
+Students require significant repetition of concepts and multiple opportunities for reinforcement in order to generalize skills.
+Most classes are located in regular elementary schools, providing opportunities for interaction with nondisabled peers and appropriate school-wide events.